Missing 12-Year-Old Girl Was ‘Found Safe’ According To Officials

-The 12-year-old girl believed to be abducted from Ronald Reagan Washington National Airport by a mystery couple, was found safe on Friday, according to a tweet from the National Center for Missing and Exploited Children.
+The 12-year-old girl believed to be abducted from Ronald Reagan Washington National Airport by a mystery couple was found safe on Friday, according to a tweet from the National Center for Missing and Exploited Children.

-The couple, seen with Ma in the airport are thought to have brought the young Chinese girl food while she was visiting New York with a tour group, according to a witness.
+The couple, seen with Ma in the airport, are thought to have brought the young Chinese girl food while she was visiting New York with a tour group, according to a witness.

 JinJing Ma was said to be in “extreme danger” according to authorities who believed she was kidnapped.

-After placing an Amber Alert for the five-feet-tall, black haired, brown eyes, 90 pound young girl as well as sharing her photo on social media, and asking for tips, Ma was found.
+After placing an Amber Alert for the five-feet-tall, black-haired, brown-eyed,90-pound young girl, as well as sharing her photo on social media and asking for tips, Ma was found.

 Arriving in New York on July 26, Ma has been missing since Thursday morning when she walked out of the airport alongside an unidentified Asian female, appearing to be in her 50’s.
 Another student notified chaperones that Ma was missing when the tour group went through airport security.